 In 2016, the Company's Board of Directors approved the disposal of the 51% equity interest in MoboTap held by the Company.
 As of December 31, 2016, the Company was negotiating with a potential buyer on the terms of the disposal.
-Accordingly, the assets and liabilities attributable to MoboTap are classified as assets and liabilities held for sale and measured at the lower of their carrying amounts or their fair value less cost to sell, in the Company's consolidated balance sheet as of December 31, 2016.
-See Note 10-Assets and Liabilities Held for Sale.
+Accordingly, the assets and liabilities attributable to MoboTap were classified as assets and liabilities held for sale and measured at the lower of their carrying amounts or their fair value less cost to sell, in the Company's consolidated balance sheet as of December 31, 2016.